peidevs/Event_Resources/MeetUps.md

 ##### Topics
 * Open forum:
-    - what technologies will you study, for 2021?
+    - what technologies will you study (if any) in 2021?
     - related:
         - what resources do you use? (e.g. books, Udemy, O'Reilly Learning, etc)
         - do you have a study plan? how do you decide where to invest time/$